skijit/notes/programming/data/mongo/mongodb-university.md

 - importing from raw json: `mongoimport --drop -d students -c grades grades.json`
 - mongoimport and mongoexport are for json!  mongorestore is for bson.
     - for mongorestore, just put it above the 'dump' directory and type `mongorestore` - no cmdline parms needed
+- to run a script in the shell, just type: mongo < myfile.js
+    - be sure to include a `use` statement at the top so it knows which db to use
 - my pwd: t**1